Session

 Technical Enshittification: Why Everything in IT is Horrible Right Now and How to Fix It

 Software is a mess.
-Everything feels bloated and sluggish.
-Bugs pile up.
-Updates break more than they fix.
-Even basic apps demand absurd amounts of computing power.
+Bloated, sluggish, broken by its own updates.
+Even basic apps demand absurd computing power.
 And innovation?
 If you count shuffling UI elements or slapping a ChatGPT button onto everything, sure.

 Baruch Sadogursky